 It may take a while before players totally embrace the gameplay loop of Death Stranding and start having fun says, Hideo Kojima.
 According to him, the game should get really fun once you're halfway through the storyline.

 As we get closer and closer to the release date of Death Stranding, Hideo Kojima has started to talk about the game more frequently than before.
-The game's creator recently confirmed that he would need to make at least two more Death Stranding games to allow the new genre to flourish and he also made it clear that Death Stranding is not a walking simulator.
+The game's creator recently confirmed that he would need to make at least two more Death Stranding games to allow the new genre to flourish and he also made it clear that

 Today, Kojima also talked about the game's fun factor since many players still can't quite understand what exactly they are supposed to do in the game.
 Many feel that the shown gameplay looks underwhelming with simple fetch quests, without solid gameplay loop that would keep them in front of the TV for hours.